siegerts/xiegerts.com/content/post/creating-vue-component-library-structure.md

 {{< note >}}
 Make sure to adjust these options in the future if your preferences change.
 The Vue CLI comes bundled with a nifty [GUI](https://cli.vuejs.org/guide/creating-a-project.html#using-the-gui) that makes it easy to add and remove plugins.
 {{< /note >}}

+`vue-component-library` is the name of the component library project (folder, etc.).
+This _does not_ need to be the same as the programmatic representation of the library.
+We'll get into that in the upcoming _plugin_ post of the series.

 By default, the CLI with create the `scr/components` directory.
 I consolidate this project directory and project by removing unused items such as `App.vue`, `assets/favicon.ico`, etc. The initial structure is typically used as an application baseline.
 For a typical web application, I leave the setup as-is.
 Instead, we'll use VuePress for the documentation site functionality.